-- 1. The distinctions among Cheilopogon antoncichi, Ch. unicolor, and Ch. furcatus awaits clarification and the names may have been used interchangeably by various authors. - 2.
-Probably more than one species. - 3.
+- i.
+The distinction between Cheilopogon antoncichi, Ch. unicolor, and Ch. furcatus awaits clarification and the names may have been used interchangeably by various authors. - ii.
+Probably more than one species. - iii.
 The distinction between Cypselurus angusticeps and C. oligolepis awaits clarification and the names may have been used interchangeably.